 Secondary students receive four report cards per year.
 This includes a mid-year report and the final report which contain comments and course details.
-Interim report cards are a snapshot indicating how a student is progressing at that moment in time.
+Interim report cards are a snapshot indicating how a student is progressing at that moment in time with a focus on their Approaches to Learning (ATL).
 The final course grades are recorded in the student's transcripts, typically used for university applications.